 The Wareham Land Trust’s mission is to conserve Wareham’s open space and natural resources, to unite citizens in a common goal of conservation and responsible land use, and to educate the public about the environmental and economic benefits of protecting open space and promoting sustainable development.

 Wareham, a residential seacoast community with strong seasonal tourism, is located in southeastern Massachusetts at the head of Buzzards Bay, near the southern end of the Cape Cod Canal.
+Year-round residents get to enjoy all the natural wonders New England seasons bring – from summer songbirds to winter waterfowl, spring flowers to fall foliage.
 Tourists and part-time residents are attracted by Wareham’s open space and natural areas.
 They come to this rural, oceanside community to fish, swim, boat, dine, and shop.

 Wareham’s early history includes farming, iron-works, and ship building; by the early 1800s, cranberries were cultivated in this area.
 Today’s local cranberry industry depends on the Weweantic, Wankinco, Agawam, and Wareham Rivers that flow through Wareham.
 In addition to the cranberry industry, Wareham supports a diversified industrial and commercial economy.

 Protected open space also leads to financial benefits.
-In dollar terms, open space increases the property value of adjacent properties, makes tourism more attractive, and reduces the demand for public services.
-Residential growth increases the demand for expensive local services such as law enforcement, road maintenance, and public education.
+In dollar terms, open space increases the property value of adjacent properties, makes tourism more attractive, and reduces the demand for certain public services.
+Residential growth increases the demand for expensive local services such as law enforcement and road maintenance.
 The cost of municipal services for a newly developed neighborhood exceeds its property tax revenue.
 The Wareham Land Trust strives to protect open space not only for its ecological value but also for the aesthetic, intrinsic, and economic value it provides for all.